-HBA Installation for Linux
+Fibre Channel HBA Installation for Linux

-This section provides an overview of the Fibre Channel host bus adapter (HBA) installation information for Linux nodes.
+This section provides an overview of the Fibre Channel HBA installation information for Linux nodes.

 The installation may be performed by you or by a qualified service representative for your hardware.
 See the Linux operating system documentation and the documentation for your hardware platform.